Skip to main content

 Field Service Management: Housecall Pro Essentials

-What changes from the solo stack: Multi-user dispatch is the critical unlock.
-The dispatch board lets you see all technicians on a single screen, assign jobs by proximity and availability, and track real-time job status.
-GPS tracking reduces callback volume, office staff can answer "where is the technician?" without calling the tech directly.
-Service agreement management becomes viable at scale, enabling you to run a real maintenance plan that renews automatically and generates recurring revenue.
+Housecall Pro Essentials ($149/month) is the anchor of this stack.
+Multi-user dispatch is the critical unlock from the solo tier: you see all technicians on a single screen, assign jobs by proximity and availability, and track real-time job status.
+GPS tracking eliminates the "where is the technician?" callbacks.
+Service agreement management becomes viable at scale, enabling a real maintenance plan that renews automatically.

-Visual proposals with financing: Housecall Pro's Good/Better/Best proposal template is a meaningful close-rate driver for replacement work.
-Showing three system tiers with monthly payment options (via Wisetack) at the point of proposal consistently outperforms single-line text estimates.
-Industry benchmarks from Housecall Pro's own data show 15-25% higher close rates on proposals that include a financing option versus proposals without one.
+Housecall Pro's Good/Better/Best proposal template with embedded Wisetack financing consistently outperforms single-line text estimates.
+Industry benchmarks from Housecall Pro's own data show 15-25% higher close rates on proposals that include a financing option.

 Accounting: QuickBooks Online Plus

-Project tracking for install jobs: QBO Plus's project feature lets you track all expenses, parts, subcontractor labor, permit fees, against each install job and see true margin.
-For a growing shop running 10-20 install projects per month, project-level profitability data surfaces which job types and which technicians produce margin and which do not.
-This is the data that informs pricing decisions at the next growth stage.
+The project feature lets you track all expenses, parts, subcontractor labor, and permit fees against each install job to see true margin.
+For a shop running 10-20 install projects per month, project-level profitability data shows which job types and which technicians produce margin and which do not.

 Payroll: Gusto